 Grasmere may be one of the Lake District’s smaller lakes, but it’s equally as stunning as the rest, as is the village itself.

-Once you’re finished walking, Grasmere has plenty of cute pubs and things to see, including the lovely Dove Cottage, the former home of famed poet William Wordsworth from 1799 to 1808.
+Once you have finished walking, Grasmere has plenty of cute pubs and things to see, including the lovely Dove Cottage, the former home of famed poet William Wordsworth from 1799 to 1808.

-You won’t find much in the way of refreshment on this walk, which will take you at least two hours.
+You won’t find much in the way of refreshments on this walk, which will take you at least two hours.
 However, nearby Patterdale does have a few pubs.

 Another Helvellyn climb, though this one’s certainly not for the fainthearted.
-It’ll take around four to five hours, depending.
+It’ll take you around four to five hours.

 Begin your trek at Glenridding village near Ullswater, and make sure you’re well fed, watered and rested before you take off.
 Striding Edge is steep, and may well involve a little bit of scrambling.
 You’ll know it’s worth it when you reach the top.